Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool looks up a term in the Jamf official glossary and returns its definition.
-This distinguishes it from sibling tools like jamf_docs_search (which searches articles) and jamf_docs_get_article (which retrieves article content).
+The description clearly states the tool's purpose with a specific verb and resource: 'Look up a term in the Jamf official glossary and get its definition.'
+It distinguishes itself from sibling tools like jamf_docs_search and jamf_docs_get_article by focusing exclusively on glossary terms and mentioning fuzzy matching.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.